-FindYouthInfo.gov was created by the Interagency Working Group on Youth Programs (IWGYP), which is composed of representatives from 12 federal departments and 6 federal agencies that support programs and services focusing on youth.
+FindYouthInfo.gov was created by the Interagency Working Group on Youth Programs (IWGYP), which is composed of representatives from 18 federal agencies that support programs and services focusing on youth.
 The IWGYP promotes the goal of positive, healthy outcomes for youth in four significant ways:

 This federal website provides interactive tools and other resources to help youth-serving organizations and community partnerships plan, implement, and participate in effective programs for youth.

 IWGYP identifies strategies, tools, and resources accessible through FindYouthInfo.gov that will help promote effective community-based efforts addressing youth risk and protective factors.
-The Program Directory, a searchable database on FindYouthInfo.gov, provides visitors with information about such efforts, and communities can determine whether replicating these strategies will meet their needs.
+The Program Directory, a searchable database on FindYouthInfo.gov, provides visitors with information about such efforts.
+Communities can determine whether replicating these strategies will meet their needs.

 Read the spotlight article on Federal Collaboration for more information about the IWGYP.
 To learn about each agency's resources and programs, click on its seal.
 To view specific information about these agencies' youth-focused activities, visit our list of federal youth funding agencies.

 Subscribe to our newsletter for information on funding, events, publications, and more.

 Map My Community is a tool designed specifically to assist you in locating resources in your community to help you build and strengthen your youth program.
 Get ideas for new partnerships, identify gaps in your community, and learn about resources to avoid duplication of effort.

 FindYouthInfo.gov is the U.S. government Web site that helps you create, maintain, and strengthen effective youth programs.
 Included are youth facts, funding information, and tools to help you assess community assets, generate maps of local and federal resources, search for evidence-based youth programs, and keep up-to-date on the latest, youth-related news.